alexcmar/ExpenseTracker/README.md

     - Transaction tracking from 2022-01-01 onwards;
     - Multiple account tracking;
-    - Automatic currency conversion to EUR;
+    - Automatic currency conversion to a selected base currency;
     - Ability to assign transactions to specific cities/countries;
     - Multiple key insights for both a timeline overview and a year/month scale.
 ~~~